 I’ve noticed the switches for the main top vent and chin vent are small and somewhat fiddly to operate with gloves.
 The switches feel sturdy and include texture for grip, but their compact size makes precise adjustment challenging while riding.
 You can crack the main visor just off the lock position for additional airflow when needed.

-It comes equipped with an ISV mech-reinforced face shield featuring Class 1 optics that deliver crystal-clear vision across the riding spectrum.
+The Bell Lithium comes equipped with an ISV mech-reinforced face shield featuring Class 1 optics that deliver crystal-clear vision across the riding spectrum.
+Bell’s ISV (Integrated Shade Vision) face shield offers riders a seamless transition between various lighting conditions, ensuring optimal visibility regardless of the environment.

-It incorporates the new V2 quick-release mechanism that I consider one of the best face shield removal systems available.
-You open the visor fully, press the simple button at the side, and slide it forward – the shield comes off instantly.
-Reinstallation requires clicking it back or sliding it until it snaps into the open position.
+The ISV face shield incorporates Bell’s V2 quick-release mechanism, which represents one of the quickest and most efficient face shield removal systems on the market.
+To remove the shield, you simply open it fully, press a button on the side, and slide it forward – it comes off instantly.
+Reinstalling the shield involves clicking it back into place or sliding it until it snaps into the open position.

-I’ve used this ClickRelease V2 system extensively, and it’s genuinely quick compared to traditional visor mechanisms.
-The shield feels stout and maintains structural integrity even after repeated removals.
-Bell designed this system for riders who need frequent shield changes or cleaning access.
+I’ve used this ClickRelease V2 system extensively, and it truly lives up to its name.
+The shield feels sturdy and maintains its structural integrity even after repeated removals.
+Bell designed this system for riders who need to change their shields frequently or require easy access for cleaning.

 Visor Positioning and Optics

-It offers limited detent visor positions beyond fully closed – mainly a 2cm open position and fully open.
-This simplicity works well for most street riding scenarios, though track riders might prefer more intermediate positions.
+The ISV face shield offers limited detent visor positions beyond the fully closed position – there’s an additional 2cm open position and the option to open it fully.
+This simplicity works well for most street-riding scenarios, though riders who participate in track days might prefer intermediate positions.

-The Class 1 optics deliver good clarity across the face shield surface, meeting ECE standards for optical quality.
-I’ve noticed the main visor aperture runs relatively shallow at the sides, which might limit peripheral vision compared to wider shields found on premium motorcycle helmets.
+The Class 1 optics deliver good clarity across the face shield surface, meeting ECE optical quality standards.
+One notable aspect is the relatively shallow side aperture of the main visor, which might reduce peripheral vision compared to wider shields on premium motorcycle helmets.

 Pinlock 70 Anti-Fog

-Pinlock 70 anti-fog insert comes included in the box, creating a dual-pane system that mitigates fogging effectively.
-The Pinlock uses a press-fit installation that takes seconds to install or remove.
-At this price point, including Pinlock technology represents excellent value.
+A Pinlock 70 anti-fog insert is included with the helmet, creating a dual-pane system that effectively minimizes fogging.
+The Pinlock uses a press-fit installation that takes only seconds to install or remove.
+At this price point, including Pinlock technology represents excellent value for money.

 Drop-Down Sun Shield Performance

-It comes with an integrated drop-down sun visor operated by a slider on the lower left side.
-This sun shield provides superb coverage with barely any light leakage around the bottom edge or nose area.
-I’ve compared its coverage to recent Shoei helmets and found the Bell system competitive.
+The ISV face shield also comes with an integrated drop-down sun visor that can be operated via a slider on the lower left side of the helmet.
+This sun shield provides excellent coverage, with minimal light leakage around the bottom edge or nose area.
+I’ve compared its coverage to that of recent Shoei helmets and found the Bell system to be on par with its competitors.

-The sun shield slider operates easily even with gloves on, thanks to its textured grip surface and accessible positioning.
-Bell placed the slider where it won’t interfere with most comms system installations, though you might need to mount your intercom unit slightly forward or above the slider mechanism.
+The sun shield slider operates smoothly, even with gloves on, thanks to its textured grip surface and accessible positioning.
+Bell placed the slider in a way that doesn’t interfere with most communications system installations, although you might need to mount your intercom unit slightly forward or above the slider mechanism.

 The drop sun shield deploys smoothly and retracts completely when not needed.
-The tinted lens blocks sufficient light for bright day riding without creating the tunnel vision effect common in cheaper sun visors.
-The mechanism feels robust and maintains consistent operation across temperature ranges.
+The tinted lens blocks sufficient light for bright-day riding without creating the tunnel-vision effect commonly associated with cheaper sun visors.
+The mechanism feels robust and maintains consistent operation across various temperature ranges.

 The Bell Lithium produces what I’d call manageable wind noise levels during typical street riding.
 I found it fractionally noisier than some other models when riding in clear air with no disruption from fairings or screens.
-The noise level isn’t excessive, but you’ll notice it compared to premium motorcycle helmets costing twice as much.
+However, the noise level isn’t excessive, and you’ll still notice it compared to premium motorcycle helmets costing twice as much.

 Wind Protection